lamps-wg/RFC5019bis/draft-bonnell-RFC5019.md

 # Introduction

-The Online Certificate Status Protocol [OCSP] specifies a mechanism used to determine the status of digital certificates, in lieu of using Certificate Revocation Lists (CRLs).
+The Online Certificate Status Protocol [RFC2560] specifies a mechanism used to determine the status of digital certificates, in lieu of using Certificate Revocation Lists (CRLs).
 Since its definition in 1999, it has been deployed in a variety of environments and has